ottenwbe/gocalc/README.md

 # gocalc
 Small calculator written in Go.

-## Usage
+## Build

-This initial version of the calculator relies on a postfix evaluation.

-To build the project type:

 ```go
 go build -o gocalc
 ```

-## Example
+## Usage

+This initial version of the calculator relies on a postfix evaluation.

 ```
 ./gocalc 5 5 +